How to Choose a Psychology Program

 Associate Degree in Psychology

-Associate degrees in psychology deliver a general survey-style introduction to psychology.
-They typically cover about two years of full-time study.
+An associate degree in psychology delivers a general survey-style introduction to psychology.
+It typically covers about two years of full-time study.

 With an associate degree, you may qualify for entry-level jobs in supporting roles or continue your studies at the bachelor's level.
 This flexibility suits learners who want to keep their options open.